JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 #'  shinyApp(ui, server)
 ```

-## JavaScript files {#packer-js-files}
+## JavaScript Files {#packer-js-files}

 In the `srcjs/inputs` directory, packer created `increment.js`.
 This code contains the JavaScript binding for the increment button.
-As a reminder one is not limited to a single scaffold, we could scaffold another input, the JavaScript binding of which would be placed alongside this file, also in `srcjs/inputs`.
+As a reminder, one is not limited to a single scaffold.
+We could scaffold another input, the JavaScript binding of which would be placed alongside this file, also in `srcjs/inputs`.

 ```js
 import $ from 'jquery';